JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 [Monitoring Key Vault with Azure Event Grid](https://learn.microsoft.com/en-us/azure/key-vault/general/event-grid-overview)

-Implementing this kind of solution is more complex you need to roll up your sleeves and start coding to get it implemented.
+Implementing this kind of solution is of course more complex and you need to roll up your sleeves and start coding to get it implemented.

 ## Conclusion

 In this post, we saw how to utilize Azure Key Vault in Azure Kubernetes Service.
-We also saw that updates are not instant and you need to understand how the system works.
+We also saw that updates are not instant, and you need to understand how the system works.

 The longer version of the code is available in the GitHub repository:

-{% include githubEmbed.html text="JanneMattila/aks-workshop" link="JanneMattila/aks-workshop" %}
+{% include githubEmbed.html text="JanneMattila/aks-workshop/16-keyvault.sh" link="JanneMattila/aks-workshop/blob/main/16-keyvault.sh" %}

 I hope you find this useful!